 Calculates the mean absolute deviation from a center point, typically the sample mean or the median. %% ~~ A concise (1-5 lines) description of what the function does. ~~

-MeanAD(x, weights = NULL, center = Mean, na.rm = FALSE)
+MeanAD(x, weights = NULL, center = Mean, na.rm = FALSE)a vector containing the observations. %% ~~Describe x here~~

 a numerical vector of weights the same length as x

-giving the weights to use for elements of x
+giving the weights to use for elements of x.

-a single numerical value or the name of a function applied to x
+a single numerical value or the name of a function applied to x to be used

 as center.
 Can as well be a self defined function.
 Default is